tidb-incubator/TiBigData/docs/design/2022-03-10-write-bypass-tidb.md

 Transaction levels can be classified as Global, MiniBatch, Checkpoint:
 - Global is only applicable to bounded data streams, where all written data is considered as a whole and written to TiKV through one big transaction, which is not recommended if there are frequent write conflicts.
-- Checkpoint only supports data sources with checkpointing enabled, Flink uses each checkpoint as a transaction separator, and records commit transaction information through the checkpoint, which combined with TiKV's two-stage commit, can achieve the semantics of exactly once when writing TiDB upstream.
+- ~~Checkpoint only supports data sources with checkpointing enabled, Flink uses each checkpoint as a transaction separator, and records commit transaction information through the checkpoint, which combined with TiKV's two-stage commit, can achieve the semantics of exactly once when writing TiDB upstream.~~(Checkpoint in this design has some data loss potential, so it is not supported now)
 - MiniBatch has no restriction on data sources, no global transaction semantics, and writes to TiDB with a single Task as the dimension.
 TiDB will be written when the data reaches a specified number of rows or a certain interval since the last write.

 ### Data de-duplication